 Also, as people get accustomed to the benefits of recent progress, they are inclined to object to minor things that they previously would have ignored.
 No matter how good a situation or organisation is, some people will not be satisfied.
 This, plus the increasing complexity of living has its consequences.
 The per capita rate of suicides and depression have been increasing in most of the developed societies.
 Has there been too much progress?

 Technological progress has affected the work structures and the social structures of societies for thousands of years.
 But now the rapidity of innovation has been continually increasing, and many of the changes have been unexpected.
 Information technology, including the internet, is making the most changes, and is also speeding up the changes of many other technologies.
 The new social media, such as Facebook, Utube, Google, etc., have advantages and disadvantages in their effects on the exchange of information and on interpersonal relationships.

 All these things have generated a wide range of worries about the future, relating to jobs, surveillance and security, fraud, economic and political disruption, and machines supplanting humanity.

-The processes of artificial intelligence machines are becoming more abstruse.
-More decisions are being made by machines, and it is getting harder to know whether the results are correct and appropriate.
-It is also harder to know how to make them more reliable when found to be faulty.
+The processes of artificial intelligence are becoming more abstruse.
+With more decisions being made by machines, it is getting harder to know whether the results are correct or appropriate, and harder to know how to make them more reliable when found to be faulty.

 In a tiny corner of the universe, myriad kinds of organisms have evolved through a process of adaptation.
 We take it for granted that Homo sapiens is the culmination of this process.
 Over billions of years, other species have brought about the oxygen in Earth’s atmosphere, the chalk, limestone and marble in the ground, and have made changes to the climate by removing or adding carbon dioxide to the atmosphere.
 They have clothed most of Earth’s land surface with ecosystems of plants, animals and fungi.